Dermagraft® is an FDA-approved, bioengineered human fibroblast-derived dermal substitute for the healing of diabetic

 4. Apply Dermagraft® into the debrided ulcer, covering surface of wound just below the epithelial layer and ensure no air is trapped under the Dermagraft®.

 5. Cover the wound with a non-adherent dressing.
 Fill, but do not pack, the wound with a dressing that provides a moist wound environment.
-See full directions for use for additional information.
+Please refer to the Dermagraft® Directions for Use for additional information.